covao/TatamiRacer/README.md

 # How to Calibrate TatamiRacer

-# How to Train TatamiRacer
+# How to "Train" TatamiRacer by machine learning